arungudelli/angularjswiki/content/angular/angular-date-pipe-formatting-date-times-in-angular-with-examples/index.md

 To display date according to country locale format rules, We have to pass country locale code as a third parameter to angular date pipe as shown below.

-For example France follows Central European Summer Time and it has an timezone offset '+0200'.
+For example France follows "Central European Summer Time" and it has a timezone offset '+0200'.

 To display date time in french locale in Angular use locale code 'fr' as parameter as shown below